 TechAccel grants are available three times per year (Fall, Winter and Summer).
 Decisions will be made within 2-3 weeks after the deadlines.

 We strongly recommend that prior to submitting the project proposal for grant funding the Business Idea Description is submitted and you have reviewed the submission with either the Engine's Associate Director or TechEIRs.

-The application will ask you to attach two documents, please reference the following templates that must be completed and attached to the TechAccel Winter 2021 Application.
+The application will ask you to attach two documents, please reference the following templates that must be completed and attached to the TechAccel Fall 2021 Application.

-- TechAccel Winter 2021 Startup Venture Information & Project Description
+- TechAccel Fall 2021 Startup Venture Information Project Description

-- TechAccel Winter 2021 Budget, Milestones, Stakeholder Analysis and Gantt Chart
+- TechAccel Fall 2021 Budget Milestones Stakeholder and Gantt Chart

 Request for funding exceeding $1,000 will require a team presentation (10 minutes) to the McGill Engine team (10 minutes Q&A).